teenytinyteam/from-neuron-to-chat/intro.md

 # A Scratch Guide to ANNs, CNNs, RNNs, and LLMs

-Welcome to *From Neuron to Narrative*!
+Welcome to *FROM NEURON TO NARRATIVE*!

 This book is your hands-on guide to understanding and coding the essential foundations of neural networks without hiding behind libraries or pre-built frameworks.